 In many applications, a microcontroller or microprocessor output is used to control the shutdown circuitry, which provides a quick, smooth transition to shutdown.
-Another solution is to use a single-throw switch in conjunction with an external pull-up resistor (or pull-down, depending on shutdown high or low application).
+Another solution is to use a single-throw switch in conjunction with an external pull-up resistor.
 This scheme guarantees that the shutdown pin will not float, thus preventing unwanted state changes.